 It’s up to you.
 Everyone’s goals and lifestyles are different.
 There’s nothing that says that you can’t stay on a ketogenic diet if you like it; for some people, this is the only diet that promotes good health.

-What’s important is that you continue to be mindful of what you eat -— how much and where it’s from - in order to achieve your health goals.
+Continue to be mindful of what you eat (portions and sources) in order to maintain your body composition goals.